PositiveBlockchain/pb-web-app/README.md

  You can see the work in progress on https://pb.chainist.de.
 The site is a development server, thus probably in constant change.
 Things might break or not available.
 A production server will be available as soon it is ready.

  ## Technical Architecture
  We are using Laravel (https://laravel.com/), the rapid development framework for PHP.
 The first version will use the Corcel depenency (https://github.com/corcel/corcel) to access the Wordpress database.
 The solution will filter the necessary data and returns only required data for the REST API.
+The architecture will evolve over time.

+ ## API Documentation
+ Plan is to generate a swagger documentation for according to the Open API specification.
+This way you will be able to generate PB client APIs for your programming language.
+What's this?
+See https://github.com/swagger-api/swagger-codegen for more details.